Revenue

 Risks

 Demographic headwinds: RunSignup's core market shows concerning demographic trends, with 18-29 year old participation still significantly below 2015-2018 levels (14.7% vs 18-22%).
-While the company is working to attract younger participants, a sustained decline in young runner participation could impact long-term growth as the core participant base ages.
+While strong Turkey Trot growth and same-race participation gains of ~5% suggest near-term resilience, a sustained decline in young runner participation could impact long-term growth as the core participant base ages.

-Revenue concentration in peak seasons: With Turkey Trot and spring race seasons driving massive transaction spikes, RunSignup faces operational risk from its concentrated revenue periods.
-A technical failure during peak registration windows (like recent competitor Race Roster's crash during Grandma's Marathon registration) could damage brand reputation and push races to seek more distributed solutions.
+Revenue concentration in peak seasons: With Turkey Trot and spring race seasons driving massive transaction spikes, RunSignup faces operational risk from concentrated revenue periods.
+A technical failure during peak registration windows — as competitor Race Roster experienced at Grandma's Marathon — could damage brand reputation and accelerate switching to more distributed alternatives.

 News